Methods' Summary

 2. Apply the principle of ‘leave no one behind’ when no explicit SDG target is available.

-3. When available, use science-based or technical targets that must be achieved by 2030 or later (for example, net-zero greenhouse gas emissions from energy by 2050, 80% yield gap closure).
+3. When available, use science-based or technical targets that must be achieved by 2030 or later (e.g. net-zero greenhouse gas emissions from energy by 2050, 80% yield gap closure).

 4. For all other indicators, use the average of the top performers.

-The lower bound (0%) was defined by the lowest 2.5th percentile, either from the global Sustainable Development Report or from the European countries included in the Europe-specific datasets.
+The lower bound (0%) was defined at the lowest 2.5th percentile either from the global Sustainable Development Report or from the European countries included in the Europe-specific datasets.

 Normalization